• Skip to primary navigation

 • Take the roasted sesame seeds in a mixer, add cardamom pods and sugar to ti and pulse it to powder.

-• Heat a wide pan,heat a tsp of ghee and roast the cashewnuts until golden brown, once done, remove it from the pan and set aside until use.
+• Heat a wide pan,heat a teaspoon of ghee and roast the cashewnuts until golden brown, once done, remove it from the pan and set aside until use.
 In the same pan, roast the silvered pistachios for 30 seconds and remove it along with cashewnuts.

-• Now in the same pan,add another tsp of ghee, add crumbled mawa and saffron to it and saute until it turns golden.
+• Now in the same pan,add another teaspoon of ghee, add crumbled mawa and saffron to it and saute until it turns golden.
 Keep the flame simmer and keep stirring or else the mawa would stick to the pan and burn.
 This will take around 5-8 minutes.

 • Once the mawa turns golden brown, take it off the stove, add the sesame-sugar mix to this.
 Add the chopped cashewnuts and pistachios too and mix it well with your hands.
 Mawa would be still hot, so take care while mixing with hands.